Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-client-credential-certificate/README.md

    - This first command will ask for a variety of extra information, like company name, country, and a password.
 None of this is used by the sample, so you can set these values as nothing/anything you want
  - `openssl x509 -req -days 365 -in cert.csr -signkey private_key.pem -out cert.crt`

-Finally, go back to the Azure portalIn the Application menu blade, click on the **Certificates & secrets**, in the **Certificates** section, upload the certificate you created.
+Finally, go back to the Microsoft Entra portalIn the Application menu blade, click on the **Certificates & secrets**, in the **Certificates** section, upload the certificate you created.

 ### Step 3:  Configure the client app (java-daemon-console) to use your app registration